Crocus City Hall attack: Investigation

-As of 27 April, 12 people have been detained, including the four suspected assailants in a white car, who were captured on the 376 km mark of the M3 highway leading to the Ukrainian border (140 km away), near the village of Khatsun in Bryansk Oblast, and about 340 km southwest of Moscow, on the evening of 22 March.
+As of 27 April 2024, 12 people have been detained, including the four suspected assailants in a white car, who were captured on the M3 highway leading to the Ukrainian border (140 km away), near the village of Khatsun in Bryansk Oblast, and about 340 km southwest of Moscow, on the evening of 22 March.
 Russia coordinated with Belarusian security forces to prevent the suspects from crossing the Belarus–Russia border.
 The Investigative Committee of Russia launched a criminal terrorist probe into the attack.
 Officials later said that the attackers were not Russian citizens.

 State Duma deputy Alexander Khinshtein said that Tajik passports were discovered in the vehicle of the individuals in custody, and the Russian Telegram channel Baza identified the four attackers as citizens of Tajikistan.
 The Ministry of Internal Affairs of Tajikistan denied the involvement of three of its citizens, stating that the individuals named in the discovered passports had returned to Tajikistan months earlier and were working there.
 In a phone call with Putin, Tajikistani President Emomali Rahmon said that "terrorists have no nationality, no homeland and no religion".
 On 12 April however, Tajikistani foreign minister Sirojiddin Muhriddin issued a statement condemning the alleged torture of the suspected attackers in Russian custody, calling it "unacceptable".
 As Tajikistan signed a dual citizenship agreement with Russia in the 1990s, it is possible that the perpetrators held dual Tajik and Russian citizenships.

 On 24 March, four suspects, Dalerjon Mirzoyev, 32; Saidakrami Rachabalizoda, 30; Shamsidin Fariduni, 25; and Muhammadsobir Faizov, 19, appeared at Basmanny District Court in Moscow and were charged with terrorism.
 Mirzoyev, Rachabalizoda, and Fariduni pled guilty during the hearing.
 All showed signs of having been tortured.
 They had facial injuries and bruises and Rachabalizoda appeared with a bandage covering his missing right ear.
 Faizov was brought into court in a wheelchair wearing a hospital gown, and appeared to have an eye missing.
 They were ordered to remain in pre-trial detention until at least 22 May.